 Inexplicably, we always end up with more clutter than we desire.
 Over the years, it would seem that clutter multiplies by itself without any real assistance from us, and this is especially true for small spaces such as studio apartments and some condominium units.

 Whether it may have been from years of accumulating stuff or a certain disregard for proper disposal of unnecessary items, clutter remains to be one of the biggest problems a small space owner can have, and it is one of the primary sources of stress as well.
-Little apartments and small spaces come with a big responsibility regardless of whether you are living in a condo in Davao or an apartment in bgc, the fact still stands.
+Little apartments and small spaces come with a big responsibility regardless of whether you are living in a condo in Davao or an apartment in BGC ( Bonifacio Global City), the fact still stands.
 Follow these tips to maintain a clutter-free home without having to purge all of your stuff.

 1.)
 Empty the sink